sts10/generated-wordlists/readme.markdown

 Unique character prefix   : 8
 ```

 **[diceware.txt](lists/diceware.txt)**: A new list for using with diceware.
-Like [the EFF long list](https://www.eff.org/dice), it is free of prefix words, though it has words longer than 9 charmers, unlike the EFF long list.
-The version in this repo has the corresponding dice rolls next to each word, followed by a tab.
+Like [the EFF long list](https://www.eff.org/dice), it is free of prefix words, though it has words longer than 9 characters, unlike the EFF long list.
+The version in this repo has the corresponding dice rolls preceding each word, followed by a tab.
 ```text
 List length               : 7776
 Mean word length          : 7.83